Doctoral Degree: Elements of Good Academic Standing

 1. Assuming student entered in Autumn Quarter.
 Students who enter in Winter or Spring quarter will be assessed by quarters of study.

-2. In the event of failure of the Second-Year Examination, General Examination or Final Examination, the student cannot continue with his or her doctoral studies.
+2. In the event of failure of the Second-Year Examination, General Examination or Final Examination, the student cannot continue with their doctoral studies.

 Share